What Is ADAS and What Features Does It Include?

 Does having ADAS features automatically lower my car insurance?

 Not automatically.
 While ADAS-equipped vehicles statistically have fewer accidents and many insurers recognize this with lower base rates, direct discounts vary widely by company.
-Features like automatic emergency braking and forward collision warning are most likely to earn explicit discounts — typically in the range of 10–15%.
+A 2024 LexisNexis study found that ADAS vehicles show bodily injury claim frequency reductions of 24% and property damage reductions of 19% — significant enough to influence your rate.
+Features like automatic emergency braking and forward collision warning are most likely to earn explicit discounts — passive restraints alone can save 23–40% on medical/PIP coverage.
 Always ask your insurer directly which ADAS features qualify and confirm your VIN is correctly decoded in their system.

 Why did my insurance go up even though my car has safety technology?

 This is the ADAS paradox at work.
-While your car may get into fewer accidents, when accidents do occur, the cost to repair sensor-laden vehicles is significantly higher.
+While your car may get into fewer accidents, when accidents do occur, the cost to repair sensor-laden vehicles is significantly higher — up to 37% more severe than comparable non-ADAS repairs.
+ADAS components account for an average of 36% of total repair costs in common collision scenarios.
 A minor fender-bender can require sensor replacement and full system recalibration, easily tripling what the repair would have cost on an older vehicle.
-Insurers factor both frequency (how often claims happen) and severity (how much claims cost) into your premium.
+The 25% tariff on imported auto parts (effective May 2025) — which doesn't exempt ADAS components like sensors, headlamps, or airbags — added over 6% parts price inflation in 2025, and is continuing to push repair bills and premiums higher into 2026.

 Will my insurance cover ADAS sensor damage after a collision?